-I wrote IT tutorials for years on MegaLab.it, which was among the most important IT websites at that time; when I left, I had more than 800 articles published in a variety of fields.
-I also worked for smaller blogs like IdeaGeek, and other minor ones.
-My SourceForge page contains my early, terrible works (web related projects such as The Uploader and PollMaker; malware removal tools such as Bagle Restore).
-In later years, my focus shifted towards WordPress plugins: I developed several of them which are freely available and a freemium one (Post Pay Counter) that is the embodiment of my lack of marketing skills, but is nevertheless active on more than 60 countries all over the world.
+I wrote IT tutorials for years on MegaLab.it; my 800+ articles about different topics are still available on the platform.
+My SourceForge page contains my early, terrible works (web related projects such as The Uploader; malware removal tools such as Bagle Restore).
+In later years, my focus shifted towards WordPress plugins: several of them are freely available; a freemium one (Post Pay Counter) is active on more than 75 countries all over the world.
 My GitHub page contains recent/active projects.
 In summer 2018 I was an intern at Automattic (VIP division), the leading WordPress company (powering WordPress.com, Jetpack and a lots of well-known stuff).

-As a teenager I took photography classes and I fell in love with light (Flickr).
+As a teenager I took photography classes and fell in love with light (Flickr).
 I also like blablaing on my YouTube channel about books and cultural topics.
-In 2014, I represented Italy at the International Public Speaking Competition in London (see my speech).
+In 2014, I represented Italy at the International Public Speaking Competition (see my speech).

 From 2014 to 2017 I studied mathematics at the university of Genoa.
 My thesis was about the Hilbert curve and its application in turning an image into a sequence of sounds (see 3blue1brown‘s excellent video).

 I have been working as a math teacher/educator in several contexts.
 In 2015 I founded Il Piacere di Scoprire (The Pleasure of Findings Things Out), a not-for-profit to help kids discover the world through science experiments in a fun, practical and intuitive way.
-We go around doing workshops with kids and also provide online material for teachers and everybody (Italian only).
-I have been working at annual editions of Festival della Scienza since 2016.
-In 2016 I started Quick Math Intuitions, where I share my personal intuitions of math/science topics that I come up while studying/struggling to understand something.
+We went around doing workshops with kids and also provide online material for teachers and everybody (Italian only).
+In 2016 I started Quick Math Intuitions, where I share my personal intuitions of math/science topics.

-In September 2017 I started a MSc in Computer Science (University of Genoa).
-My main interests are in the field of cyber security; cryptography in particular, which is also the topic of my thesis at IMDEA Software Institute in Madrid, under the supervision of Dario Fiore.
+In September 2017 I started a MSc in Computer Science (University of Genoa), with a curriculum focused on cyber security; cryptography in particular, which has also been the topic of my master thesis at IMDEA Software Institute in Madrid, under the supervision of Dario Fiore.
 I have been playing around with malware throughout my teen years and that interest stuck.
 Any applied mathematics topics grasp my attention as well.
 In October 2019 I started a PhD in ice sheets-ocean modeling at the Mathematics Department of Stockholm University (Computational Mathematics division) under the supervision of Josefin Ahlkrona.